 The May banking tower floor stewardship and coffee piece approaches stewardship from a spring pilot angle.
 Pair it with this late May tour framing when you present data upstairs.

-Pilot the floor tours will pass, not the light wing
+Pilot the floor tours will pass

-Recommend a two week trial on the wing with the hardest late May traffic and the most likely tour path, not the executive floor that stays quiet.
+Recommend a two-week trial on the wing with the hardest late May traffic and the most likely tour path—not the executive floor that stays quiet.
 Share tour weeks when you submit the Request a trial form on the Charlotte, NC overview so ordering does not treat visitor compression as noise.

-Call 704-258-6494 (+17042586494) or email bryan.zeiss@breakcoffeeco.com for routing, dock hours, and security processes before equipment ships.
+Call 704-258-6494 or email bryan.zeiss@breakcoffeeco.com for routing, dock hours, and security processes before equipment ships.

 What facilities should measure in late May

-Workplace experience and facilities should share one tour checklist that includes drip trays, milk cold chain, and line speed, not only aesthetics.
+Bryan Zeiss and the team on the Charlotte, NC overview need tour week dates in the trial email before ordering treats visitor compression as noise.
+Workplace experience and facilities should share one tour checklist that includes drip trays, milk storage, and line speed.
 The Charlotte, NC overview trial form accepts tour week notes when you book.